 • tt: time

-For one-dimensional motion with constant acceleration:
+For one-dimensional motion with constant acceleration, the four standard relations are

 v=u+atv = u + at s=ut+12at2s = ut + \frac{1}{2}at^2 v2=u2+2asv^2 = u^2 + 2as s=u+v2ts = \frac{u + v}{2}t

-Use v=u+atv = u + at when you want to connect speed change to time.
+• v=u+atv = u + at when you want to connect speed change to time.

-Use s=ut+12at2s = ut + \frac{1}{2}at^2 when you need displacement over a known time interval.
+• s=ut+12at2s = ut + \frac{1}{2}at^2 when you need displacement over a known time interval.

-Use v2=u2+2asv^2 = u^2 + 2as when time is not given and you want to avoid solving for it.
+• v2=u2+2asv^2 = u^2 + 2as when time is not given and you want to avoid solving for it.

-Use s=u+v2ts = \frac{u + v}{2}t when you know the initial and final velocities and want displacement from the average velocity.
-This works here because, under constant acceleration, velocity changes linearly with time.
+• s=u+v2ts = \frac{u + v}{2}t when you know the initial and final velocities and want displacement from the average velocity.
+This works because, under constant acceleration, velocity changes linearly with time.

 A car starts from rest and accelerates in a straight line at 2 m/s22\ \mathrm{m/s^2} for 5 s5\ \mathrm{s}.
 Find its final velocity and displacement.

-Here, the known values are
+The known values are

 u=0,a=2 m/s2,t=5 su = 0,\quad a = 2\ \mathrm{m/s^2},\quad t = 5\ \mathrm{s}